You are listening to the Sean Hannity Radio Show Podcast.

 We had a ballot line for you.

-Uh and uh if Trump loses, I might consider in four years.
+And if Trump loses, I might consider in four years.

 How's that?

-Sean, we will begin on November night.
+Sean, we will begin on November 9th.

-Otherwise I wouldn't have said it.
+Otherwise, I wouldn't have said it.

-Yeah, I agree with that too.
+Yeah, I agree with that, too.

 All right, we'll put McLaughlin on as our pollster.